 How often can I submit my music?

-You can submit one album per musical act during each selection period.
+You can submit one album per musical act per calendar year.
 If you are in more than one musical act, you can submit one album for each musical act you are in.
-If your album is not accepted, please submit again during the next submission period.
+If your album is not accepted, you may submit it again during the next calendar year.